Apprentices gain a nationally-recognized credential upon completion of training.

 About the Program

-Beginning for tax year 2020, there will be an additional $500 tax credit available for each apprentice who is under the age of 18 for 90 days of their seven month minimum employment.
+There will be an additional $500 tax credit available for each apprentice who is under the age of 18 for 90 days of their seven month minimum employment.

 The credit can be applied against any income tax or financial institution excise tax imposed under Chapters 16 or 18 of Title 40.